If you’re like me, you’ve decided to cleanse your pantry of one toxic ingredient or another. Or a hundred.

 My pantry cleanse: the beginning.

-The second organic ingredient I bought for the pantry cleanse?
-Coffee (fair-trade).
+The second organic ingredient I bought for the pantry cleanse was coffee (fair-trade).
 Yep!
-The Best Parent medallion goes to me.
+World’s best human.

 Hear me out.